So often relied upon for understanding. What happens, though, when one doesn't understand the words?

 What happens when those words mean one thing to one person and something completely different to another?

-, now open at Actors Theatre, explores words.
+The Hour of Feeling, now open at Actors Theatre, explores words.
 Explores language.
 Explores what happens when we try—and don’t try—to understand each other.

 And it explores those things in a very deep way.